-There's no doubt that mobile apps dominate the market.
+There's no doubt that mobile apps dominate the market today.
 It's hard to tell when this situation could change and what would be the new top tech to replace the mobile channel.
-However, it has become quite clear that the focus should be directed toward VR/AR technologies.
+However, it has become quite clear that the focus should be directed toward metaverse technologies.

 Considering the development of this technology and the possibilities it uncovers for the users, it's already clear that it will appear on the scene─if not completely replacing mobile applications, then as a popular side channel.

-It's essential for financial companies to follow the development of the future “must-have” products in order to be prepared when it enters the mass market.
-VR/AR requires a different design approach, and this development has the potential to become a serious industry challenge if not explored in time.
+It's essential for financial companies to follow the development of the future “must-have” products in order to be prepared for this banking innovation when it enters the mass market.
+Metaverse requires a different design approach, and this development has the potential to become a serious industry challenge if not explored in time.

 First, it emphasizes the need to ensure simplicity.
 This is because, compared to the mobile experience, VR/AR design is not limited by the screen size, and it could be tempting to want to display all of the possible information at once.
 However, this could cause cognitive overload and frustration for the user.

 The second principle is consistency because properly structured VR design should reduce the painful effect of a mismatch caused by the difference between the eyes’ tracked movement in virtual reality and the feeling we perceive from physical reality through our other senses.